Getting started

 -

 Database Engine: Select your database type from the dropdown.
-Currently, PostgreSQL is supported.
+PostgreSQL and MySQL are supported.

 -